thingsboard/thingsboard.github.io/_includes/templates/device-library/ready-to-go-devices/gateway-new-dashboard.md

 {% assign creatingDashboardCE = '
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-1-ce.png,
         title: Open the Dashboards page.
 Click on the "+" icon in the top right corner.
-Select "Create new dashboard".
+Select "Create new dashboard";
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-2-ce.png,
         title: Input dashboard name.
 For example, "My New Dashboard".
-Click "Add" to add the dashboard.
+Click "Add" to add the dashboard;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-3-ce.png,
         title: Your dashboard should be listed first since the table sorts dashboards using the creation time by default.
 Click on the "Open dashboard" icon.